gorpapyan2/Ararat-Oil/src/docs/deprecation-notice-template.md

 // At the beginning of the component function useEffect(() => {
   console.warn(
-    '[Deprecation Warning] ComponentName is deprecated and will be removed after [Removal Date]. ' + 'Please use ComponentNameStandardized from @/features/feature-name/components instead.'
+    "[Deprecation Warning] ComponentName is deprecated and will be removed after [Removal Date]. " + "Please use ComponentNameStandardized from @/features/feature-name/components instead."
   );
 }, []);
 ```